copilot-extensions/rag-extension/README.md

-# Retrevial Augmented Generation Extensions Sample
+# Retrieval Augmented Generation Extensions Sample

 > [!NOTE]
 > To use Copilot Extensions, you must be enrolled in the limited public beta.